rchain/architecture-docs/contracts/contract-design.rst

 Significance
 =================================================

 This model has been peer reviewed multiple times over the last ten years.
 Prototypes demonstrating its soundness have been available for nearly a decade.
 The minimal rho-calculus syntax expresses six primitives - far fewer than found in Solidity, Ethereum’s smart contracting language, yet the model is far more expressive than Solidity.
-In particular, Solidity-based smart contracts do not enjoy internal concurrency, whereas Rholang-based contracts assume it.
+In particular, Solidity-based smart contracts do not enjoy internal concurrency, while Rholang-based contracts assume it.

 To summarize, the rho-calculus formalism is the first computational model to:

-1. Realize maximal code mobility *and* concurrency via ‘reflection’, which permits full-form, quoted processes to be passed as first-class-citizens to other network processes.
+1. Realize maximal code mobility via ‘reflection’, which permits full-form, quoted processes to be passed as first-class-citizens to other network processes.

 2. Lend a framework to mathematically verify the behavior of reflective, communicating processes and fundamentally concurrent systems of dynamic network topology.